pharo-open-documentation/pharo-wiki/General/SettingUpANewProject.md

 ## Step 7.
 Load the repository into your image

 ## Step 8.
-Create an src/ folder and repair the repository
+Create an src/ folder and add metadata to your repository

+It is a good practice to put all your source packages into a separate folder, usually called `src/`.
+This ensures that as the number of packages grows, people will not have to scroll a lot to see README.

 ```Smalltalk
 (FileLocator localDirectory / 'iceberg' / '<userName>' / '<projectName>' / 'src') ensureCreateDirectory